aykrieger/coding-exercises/README.md

 # Coding Exercises

-Here are some solutions to coding problems I've solved.
+Here are some coding exercise problems and my solutions.

 Feel free to ask any questions or make suggestions!

-HackerRank assigns their problems a difficulty rating (Easy, Medium, Advanced, etc.).
-Some of the "Easy" problems are difficult, some of the "Medium" problems are straightforward, it's not very consistent.
+HackerRank assigns their problems a difficulty rating (Easy, Medium, Hard, Expert, Advanced).
+Some of the "Easy" problems are difficult and some of the "Medium" problems are straightforward.
+They're not very consistent.

 ## HackerRank Problems